sakutto

 Supported formats: .pdf — multiple files supported

-4. Download files individually or as a ZIP archive
+4. Save the files one by one, or grab them all as a ZIP

-• Advanced settings for fine-tuning image quality, DPI, and metadata removal
+• Advanced controls for image quality, DPI, and stripping metadata

 Why PDF Compressor on sakutto is safe